The Pavilion Burns

-The Pavilion Burns (French: Le Pavillon brûle) is a 1941 French comedy drama directed by Jacques de Baroncelli, written by Solange Térac, starring Pierre Renoir and Jean Marais.
+The Pavilion Burns (French: Le Pavillon brûle) is a 1941 French comedy drama directed by Jacques de Baroncelli, written by Solange Térac, and starring Pierre Renoir and Jean Marais.
+It was based on the 1935 play of the same title by Steve Passeur.
+It was shot at the Cité Elgé studios in Paris.
 The film's sets were designed by the art director Serge Piménoff.

 Plot

 Ramsay, an engineer, works in a copper mine in a French colony.
 He is confronted by a variety of huge technical and human problems.